What Security Guards Can and Can't Do: The Ultimate Guide

 So, who gets bounced?
 Security personnel can deny entry to a variety of individuals, including:

-• People exhibiting suspicious behavior: Security guards are trained to spot red flags.
-If someone seems intoxicated, aggressive, or is lingering near restricted areas for no apparent reason, they can be denied entry.
+- People exhibiting suspicious behavior: Security guards are trained to spot red flags.
+If someone seems intoxicated, aggressive, or lingering near restricted areas for no apparent reason, they can be denied entry.

 Why refusal of entry matters:

-Denying entry isn't just about following instructions, it's a preventative measure.
+Denying entry is a preventative measure.
 By keeping out unwanted individuals, security personnel can reduce the risk of theft or vandalism, maintain a safe environment, and protect people and property.

 Perform a citizen’s arrest